 Level III - Lower Intermediate Skills - Karen Mueller

 This Class is currently Full.
 Email email@example.com to be placed on a waiting list after you have registered for an alternate class.

 At this level, you have a handle on the basics and are ready to move on and explore

 more ways to strengthen your playing.
-You are somewhat comfortable reading tab and
+You are comfortable reading tab and using simple

-using simple chords to enhance the melody and play backup with others.
-We will build
+chords to enhance the melody and play backup with others.
+We will build on that knowledge

-We'll also explore a wider range of strumming rhythyms to really make the music dance,
+We'll also explore a wider range of strumming rhythms to really make the music dance,

 and how to choose the best strum pattern for each style of music.
 Speaking of styles,